nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 #### 3. **Clustered Indexes for Join:** **Harkar Talwar**

 Hypothesis:
+The expectation here is that creating a clustered index on the join columns would make the optimizer prefer a Merge Join as opposed to a Hash Join.
+This is because our data would be physically ordered as per the join keys and therefore matching join key values in both the tables should be efficient.
+Based on this assumption, we expect our join query to perform better, at least for the limited selectivity case.

 Result:

 ![Result](./charts/part_c_3.png "Clustered indexes for join")

+The results show that the execution times for the join query after using clustered indexes were slightly lower than other indexing schemes.
+Also, we observe that the optimizer chose the same plan as it did for most of the other index types, which is:-
+1. Push the filter to the bottom, and perform a sequential scan to filter out the rows from table Y (Track)
+2. Use the filtered rows to populate a hash table
+3. Perform a sequential scan on the table X (InvoiceLine) and perform a Hash Join.

+Further, having the rows physically ordered by the join column seems to have yielded a small performance advantage.
+But it is unclear what caused the improvement, since the operations performed by the optimizer did not seem to be leverage the clustered index.

 #### 4. **Index build timing:** **Aakash Agrawal**